 Loft conversions carry many regulations and permissions with them.
 They are each unique and very much depends upon the condition and structural ability of your existing property.
 The majority of lofts can be converted and can provide you with often the most attractive and largest living area in your home, it also adds to the value of your property.
-Companies such as Loft Masters who have many years of experience and know how carry a highly qualified and skilled work force, who will carry out the work quickly and efficiently with the minimum disturbance and inconvenience.
+There are many specialist companies out there who will carry out the work quickly and efficiently with the minimum disturbance and inconvenience.

 There is no doubt whatever you will need to gain building regulation approval for your conversion.
 There is also no little doubt, that you will need the services of an architect.
 For each designed load you intend to place on an existing floor, a calculation will need to be made to prove that the floor is capable of withstanding it.
 You will also have to comply with the fire regulations at every point in the construction of your loft conversion.